 Manuel Chávez Ballón Site Museum

-Anyone interested in a fuller appreciation of Machu Picchu should visit this museum on the outskirts of Aguas Calientes and named after the Peruvian archaeologist Manuel Chávez Ballón.
+Anyone interested in a fuller appreciation of Machu Picchu should visit this museum on the outskirts of Aguas Calientes, named after the Peruvian archaeologist Manuel Chávez Ballón.
 Since most of the artifacts from Machu Picchu were removed by the American explorer Hiram Bingham and kept at Yale University, the museum focuses on discovering Machu Picchu and the finds there.
 Some artifacts remain, as well as maps and video presentations.

 The botanical garden across the street showcases some of Peru’s most impressive orchids and other ﬂora.
 Open from 10:00 a.m. to 5:00 p.m. subway.
-At 4:00 p.m., Sunday closed.
-A 25-minute walk from Aguas Calientes, towards Puente Ruinas, the entrance to Machu Picchu.
+At 4:00 p.m., Sunday closed—a 25-minute walk from Aguas Calientes towards Puente Ruinas, the entrance to Machu Picchu.

 The Thermal Baths of Aguas Calientes

 The town of Aguas Calientes derives its name, Hot Waters, from the natural sulfuric waters heated geothermally here, near the base of the world’s most famous lost city.
 They have long been considered to have medicinal properties.
-Considering its popularity, the local government has set up changing rooms and even a cafeteria to enjoy all the leisure time you need to unwind and relax, especially if you have just completed the Inca Trail and visited Machu-Picchu.
+Considering its popularity, the local government has set up changing rooms and a cafeteria to provide all the leisure time you need to unwind and relax, especially if you have just completed the Inca Trail and visited Machu-Picchu.
 A bathing suit, towels, and sandals are required (the latter can be rented).
 The cost is six dollars for foreigners.

 The Mandor Gardens and Waterfalls